 Salen has more than 20 years’ of experience in public health with special emphasis on HIV/AIDS programming, primarily in Namibia.
 Salenis managing teams to implement Key Population programming and PLHIV programming across Namibia, sharing her insights and expertise in strategic program design and development, management, social science research, design and planning, implementation, capacity building of evidence-base HIV/AIDS programming, project management, monitoring and evaluation, development of training tools and grants management and communication programming.
 Salen has worked across the NGO sector, supervising and providing technical oversight to various US Presidents Emergency Fund for AIDS Relief (PEPFAR) projects as well as support to the Namibian Ministry of Health and Social Services.
 She has a depth and breadth of knowledge of evidence-based and promising models and internationally recognized best practices in community and mass media health communication interventions.

-Lelanie Basson, Positive Vibes Trust Board Chair
+Lelanie Basson, Positive Vibes Trust Board member

 Strategic Management Consultant